iviviano/Algorithms/Grading/HW4.md

 TOTAL:              81/100
 ```

-Come see me or @mollyfeldman in office hours if you want help.
+Come see @mollyfeldman, @elinorfrost, or me in office hours if you want help.